sacruffnex/CS_Capstone/README.md

-# How to do blah blah
+# How to do use each enhancement

 ## Bubba Gump Shrimp Analysis (Databases Enhancement)

-do this this
+- Survey Analysis.pptx
+    - Open slide show to view analysis and recommendations

+- Survey-Census Data.xlsx
+    - Open Excel to view the original survey data and merged census data

 ## CruiseShipProject (Software Design and Engineering Enhancement)